At School

 Lower and Upper School students are proactive in participating in after-school activities, some affiliated with CESJDS, some not.
 Theater, publication, club, and community service activities help develop confident, compassionate thinkers who engage the world through Jewish values.

-The Barbara and Allan Topol Middle School Musical, Matilda, JR. was a high energy and joyful production.
+The Barbara and Allan Topol Middle School Musical, Frozen, Jr. was a sold out production featuring favorite characters Elsa, Anna, and Olaf.

 Explore More...